funilrys/PyTravisCI/README.rst

 Why is there a lack of tests?
 -----------------------------

-Well, I don't know what you may call "lack" but I wrote tests for what I thought was important.
+Well, I don't know what you may call "lack" but I wrote (105!) tests for what I think is important.

-But, if you read what I wrote previously, I said:

-    It has been meant to fit my needs but I hope that it will be useful to others.

-which means that I use this project at least once a few week and automated almost every day.

 It was not my priority to write the tests for each resource types or communicators.
 But if you have time, your PR is welcome!